Humber Bridge: Finances

 In October 2008, a joint campaign was launched by the Scunthorpe Telegraph, Hull Daily Mail and Grimsby Telegraph to abolish the toll.
-The papers' campaign, A Toll Too Far, was launched after a mooted increase in the toll, receiving much support from councillors and MPs serving Lincolnshire and the East Riding of Yorkshire.
+The papers' campaign, A Toll Too Far, was launched after a mooted increase in the toll.
 The campaign was to stave off a potential increase, secure a reduction to £1.00 and ultimately to be abolished.
 Thousands of readers backed the campaign with a paper and an online petition.

 A public inquiry into the tolls was held in March 2009 by independent inspector Neil Taylor.
 In July 2009, the Department for Transport announced that it had decided not to allow the proposed increase.
 Transport Minister Sadiq Khan said he did not believe it was right for the tolls to be raised in the current economic climate.
 In October 2009, the government approved a £6 million grant for maintenance costs, which meant that there would be no toll increase before 2011 at the earliest, by which time tolls would have been frozen for five years.

 The board applied again to the Department of Transport in September 2010, to raise the tolls from April 2011 but the government ordered a public inquiry into the application.
 A three-day public inquiry was held in Hull in early March 2011.
 Following the recommendation by the planning inspector, the government gave approval, on 14 June 2011, for the increase.
-The toll was raised on 1 October 2011, at which point it became the most expensive in the United Kingdom.
+The toll was raised by the Humber Bridge (Revision of Tolls) Order 2011 (SI 2011/1516) on 1 October 2011, at which point it became the most expensive in the United Kingdom.
 The Severn Bridge/Second Severn Crossing charged £5.70 for Wales-bound traffic.

 In the 2011 Autumn Statement on 29 November, the Chancellor of the Exchequer, George Osborne, announced that the government had agreed to reduce the debt on the bridge by £150 million, which would allow the toll for cars to be halved to £1.50.
 Following the government accepting the agreement, between the four local councils, to meet a portion of the debt if revenues proved insufficient, the Transport Secretary, Justine Greening, confirmed the reduction on 29 February 2012, with effect from April.